 What’s the Difference Between FMLA and FFCRA?

-- FMLA leave can be taken only for specific family and medical reasons, does not have to be taken all at once in a continuous 12-week timeframe, with no loss of group health coverage.
+FMLA leave can be taken only for specific family and medical reasons do not have to be taken all at once in a continuous 12-week timeframe, with no loss of group health coverage.

 Can an Employee Take Expanded FMLA Leave Under the FFCRA and Regular FMLA Leave Back-to-Back?